Exercises

 To use JPA, we need an entity.
 We’ll use the same

-@Entity @Table(name = "officers") public class Officer { @Id @GeneratedValue(strategy = GenerationType.IDENTITY) private Integer id; @Enumerated(EnumType.STRING) private Rank rank; private String firstName; private String lastName; // ... rest as before ... }
+Officerclass from the previous exercise, but this time we will add the appropriate JPA annotations@Entity,@Id,@GeneratedValue,@Table, and@Column@Entity @Table(name = "officers") public class Officer { @Id @GeneratedValue(strategy = GenerationType.IDENTITY) private Integer id; @Enumerated(EnumType.STRING) private Rank rank; private String firstName; private String lastName; // ... rest as before ... }The

-annotation tells Hibernate to store the value of the enum as a string rather than an index. -
+@Enumeratedannotation tells Hibernate to store the value of the enum as a string rather than an index. -

 Create a class called

-as an attribute@Repository public class JpaOfficerDAO implements OfficerDAO { @PersistenceContext private EntityManager entityManager; // ... more to come ... }
+JpaOfficerDAOthat implements theOfficerDAOinterface and adds anEntityManagerFactoryas an attribute@Repository public class JpaOfficerDAO implements OfficerDAO { @PersistenceContext private EntityManager entityManager; // ... more to come ... }The

-annotation is used to inject an entity manager into the DAO.
+@PersistenceContextannotation is used to inject an entity manager into the DAO.
 Normally we would also need to make the class transactional, but in keeping with common practice that can be handled in a service layer.
 In this particular case, however, we’ll so the transactions in the tests -

 The implementations of the individual methods is very simple.
 Since this is a course on Spring and not on JPA, they are given here without comment.
 Add them to the

-class@Override public Officer save(Officer officer) { entityManager.persist(officer); return officer; } @Override public Optional<Officer> findById(Integer id) { return Optional.ofNullable(entityManager.find(Officer.class, id)); } @Override public List<Officer> findAll() { return entityManager.createQuery("select o from Officer o", Officer.class) .getResultList(); } @Override public long count() { return entityManager.createQuery("select count(o.id) from Officer o", Long.class) .getSingleResult(); } @Override public void delete(Officer officer) { entityManager.remove(officer); } @Override public boolean existsById(Integer id) { Object result = entityManager.createQuery( "SELECT 1 from Officer o where o.id=:id") .setParameter("id", id) .getSingleResult(); return result != null; }
+JpaOfficerDAOclass@Override public Officer save(Officer officer) { entityManager.persist(officer); return officer; } @Override public Optional<Officer> findById(Integer id) { return Optional.ofNullable(entityManager.find(Officer.class, id)); } @Override public List<Officer> findAll() { return entityManager.createQuery("select o from Officer o", Officer.class) .getResultList(); } @Override public long count() { return entityManager.createQuery("select count(o.id) from Officer o", Long.class) .getSingleResult(); } @Override public void delete(Officer officer) { entityManager.remove(officer); } @Override public boolean existsById(Integer id) { Object result = entityManager.createQuery( "SELECT 1 from Officer o where o.id=:id") .setParameter("id", id) .getSingleResult(); return result != null; } -

 The same tests used to check the

-can be done again, just using a different DAO as the class under test, with one exception:@SpringBootTest @Transactional public class JpaOfficerDAOTest { @Autowired private JpaOfficerDAO dao; @Autowired private JdbcTemplate template; // private method to retrieve the current ids in the database private List<Integer> getIds() { return template.query("select id from officers", (rs, num) -> rs.getInt("id")); } @Test public void testSave() throws Exception { Officer officer = new Officer(Rank.LIEUTENANT, "Nyota", "Uhuru"); officer = dao.save(officer); assertNotNull(officer.getId()); } @Test public void findOneThatExists() throws Exception { getIds().forEach(id -> { Optional<Officer> officer = dao.findById(id); assertTrue(officer.isPresent()); assertEquals(id, officer.get().getId()); }); } @Test public void findOneThatDoesNotExist() throws Exception { Optional<Officer> officer = dao.findById(999); assertFalse(officer.isPresent()); } @Test public void findAll() throws Exception { List<String> dbNames = dao.findAll().stream() .map(Officer::getLastName) .collect(Collectors.toList()); assertThat(dbNames).contains("Kirk", "Picard", "Sisko", "Janeway", "Archer"); } @Test public void count() throws Exception { assertEquals(5, dao.count()); } @Test public void delete() throws Exception { getIds().forEach(id -> { Optional<Officer> officer = dao.findById(id); assertTrue(officer.isPresent()); dao.delete(officer.get()); }); assertEquals(0, dao.count()); } @Test public void existsById() throws Exception { getIds().forEach(id -> assertTrue(dao.existsById(id))); } }
+JdbcOfficerDAOcan be done again, just using a different DAO as the class under test, with one exception:@SpringBootTest @Transactional public class JpaOfficerDAOTest { @Autowired private JpaOfficerDAO dao; @Autowired private JdbcTemplate template; // private method to retrieve the current ids in the database private List<Integer> getIds() { return template.query("select id from officers", (rs, num) -> rs.getInt("id")); } @Test public void testSave() throws Exception { Officer officer = new Officer(Rank.LIEUTENANT, "Nyota", "Uhuru"); officer = dao.save(officer); assertNotNull(officer.getId()); } @Test public void findOneThatExists() throws Exception { getIds().forEach(id -> { Optional<Officer> officer = dao.findById(id); assertTrue(officer.isPresent()); assertEquals(id, officer.get().getId()); }); } @Test public void findOneThatDoesNotExist() throws Exception { Optional<Officer> officer = dao.findById(999); assertFalse(officer.isPresent()); } @Test public void findAll() throws Exception { List<String> dbNames = dao.findAll().stream() .map(Officer::getLastName) .collect(Collectors.toList()); assertThat(dbNames).contains("Kirk", "Picard", "Sisko", "Janeway", "Archer"); } @Test public void count() throws Exception { assertEquals(5, dao.count()); } @Test public void delete() throws Exception { getIds().forEach(id -> { Optional<Officer> officer = dao.findById(id); assertTrue(officer.isPresent()); dao.delete(officer.get()); }); assertEquals(0, dao.count()); } @Test public void existsById() throws Exception { getIds().forEach(id -> assertTrue(dao.existsById(id))); } }Because there are now two separate beans available to Spring that implement the same

-annotation is used to tell Spring the name of the bean to inject.
+OfficerDAOinterface, the@Autowiredannotation would fail, claiming it expected a single bean of that type but found two.
+The@Qualifierannotation is used to tell Spring the name of the bean to inject.
 Several of the tests are going to fail, however, because we have one other setting we have to modify -

 If you run the tests, you see that we quickly run into a problem, which is that the sample data is not there!
 This is because, by default, Hibernate is in what is called "create-drop" mode, which means it drops the database after each execution and re-creates it on startup.
 We can prevent that, however, by adding a setting to the

-file:spring: jpa: hibernate: ddl-auto: update show-sql: true properties: hibernate.format_sql: true
+application.ymlfile:spring: jpa: hibernate: ddl-auto: update show-sql: true properties: hibernate.format_sql: trueWe switched the

-), which will add columns as necessary but not drop any tables or data.
+spring.jpa.hibernate.ddl-autoproperty toupdate(other options arecreate,create-drop, andvalidate), which will add columns as necessary but not drop any tables or data.
 We are also logging the generated SQL and formatting it as well. -

 There’s one step of clean up required, however.
 This test should pass, but the

-there, too.public class JdbcOfficerDAOTest { @Autowired @Qualifier("jdbcOfficerDAO") private OfficerDAO dao;
+JdbcOfficerDAOTestwon’t because we have to add the@Qualifierthere, too.public class JdbcOfficerDAOTest { @Autowired @Qualifier("jdbcOfficerDAO") private OfficerDAO dao;Now both tests should work properly.

 8. Using Spring Data